want-js/want-js/packages/want-js-plugin.pr/README.md

 ```

 This way is better then previous when you use other installation project in different projects.
-But you may create config fastly like previos in common project direcory.
+But you may create config fastly like previos in common project directory.
 The main disadvantage of this approach is lack of opportunity to share config with other.

-Plugin will detect all pull requests by branch name.
+Current plugin will detect all pull requests by branch name.